Lauryne-Moyse/06009256-math70076-assessment-2/README.md

 # 06009256-math70076-assessment-2

 ## WebApp data science - EDA & Machine learning models
 This Streamlit application allows users to load, explore, preprocess and model their own datasets using an intuitive and interactive interface.
-The tool is designed for quick experimentation and comparison of multiple regression models.
-It globally and aims to save time on the preliminary stages of a data study.
+It is designed for already skilled users to help them get a quick overview of their data set and gain relevant insight before carrying deeper analysis.

 ## Project structure